bacota-github/scarm/README.md

 Scarm is a library for using Doobie to conveniently store and retrieve case classes in a relational database.
 It's goals are

-1. Automatically generate all the required SQL.
+1. Automatic SQL generation.
-2. Do as much static type checking as possible.
+2. As much static type checking as possible.
-3. Generate SQL for joins to load structures of related case classes from the database.
+3. Support for joins to load structures of related case classes from the database.

 ## Quick Overview